virteal/l8/README.md

 Beware that the "thread" model of computation is not without shortcomings.
 Race conditions and deadlocks are difficult to avoid when using the shared state paradigm.
 What is sometimes a necessary evil to gain maximal performance out of multiple cores cpus is not an option within a javascript process that is by design single threaded.
 This is why l8 favors a different approach based on message passing and distributed actors.

-Roadmap (jan 2014)
+Roadmap (feb 2014)
 ==================

+Boxons - mostly complete with good test converage.

+Water - current work on progress.

+Paroles - mostly done, needs more tests.

 Tasks - mostly done, needs more tests.

-Paroles - mostly done, needs more tests.

 Node.js adaptor - it's about transforming all node.js API functions that use callbacks into l8 tasks to make it easier to use the node.js API in a blocking manner.
 See the test/node.js working example.

-Actors - local & proxied.
-Mostly done, needs more tests.
+Actors - local & proxied. half done, needs more tests.

 Browser adaptor - this works somehow.
 It's about running code on the browser using the exact same API as the one when running on a server, including the full node.js API.
 It is mainly a demo application for the actor code and no further development is envisionned at this stage.

-Boxon - done.

 ECMA 6 Promise - partial, need more tests and doc.

 ECMA 6 Generators - using "yield" to break a function in steps is a nice option.
 Study phase.
+Interop with co() seems ok.

 Cluster - run actors in multiple processes to get more speed on multi-core CPUs.
+Not done.

-The goal is to have a tool to build code that runs in browsers and servers, distributed using the actor model for inter process communications.
+The goal is to have a modern toolkit to build code that runs in browsers and servers, distributed using the actor model for inter process communications.

 l8 API at a glance